PointOneNav/firmware-tools/lg69t/README.md

    - In Linux/Mac OS, run `ls -l /dev/ttyUSB*`
 3. Update the device, specifying the correct port and desired path to the downloaded `.p1fw` file.

-   For example, to update a device on `/dev/ttyUSB1` using LG69T-AM firmware version `0.17.2`, run the following:
+   For example, to update a device on `/dev/ttyUSBn` using LG69T-AM firmware version `A.B.C`, run the following:
    ```
-   python3 firmware_tool.py --port=/dev/ttyUSB1 /path/to/quectel-lg69t-am-0.17.2.p1fw
+   python3 firmware_tool.py --port=/dev/ttyUSBn /path/to/quectel-lg69t-am-A.B.C.p1fw
    ```

 ### Updating Only One Component